SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Countermeasures

 However, Model Pairing needs several \acp{dnn} running in parallel with at least one known to be benign.
 This requirement may not fit a realistic threat model or the computational limitations that a deployed \acl{frs} faces.

-\textbf{Early Identity Pruning}.
-In our experiments, we find that the accuracy (\ie, the \acl{asr}) of \acl{a2o} backdoored identities rises faster than that of benign ones when training from scratch.
-We suppose that lower-frequency triggers (\eg, BadNets~\cite{gu2019badnets}, SIG~\cite{2019SIGattack}) are learned faster by feature extractors compared to high-frequency face features.
+\quad\textbf{Early Identity Pruning}.
+Our experiments show that the matching rate of \acl{a2o} backdoored faces typically rises faster than that of benign identities when training from scratch.
+This hints that lower-frequency triggers (\eg, BadNets~\cite{gu2019badnets}) are learned faste compared to high-frequency face features.

-As a result, we design a \textit{training-time} defense for face feature extractors.
-Over the early training batches, we propose to identify and remove the $I=10$ identities (among the thousands in the training dataset) that are learned the quickest (see Alg.~\ref{alg:defense_algorithm}).
-We remove one identity every $\text{bi}=500$ batches starting at the $\text{sb}=500$-th batch.
-We find that we can reliably remove a poisoned identity early.
-Such pruning results in unlearning the \acl{ba} (see Fig.~\ref{fig:our_defense_full_res}).
+As a result, we design a \textit{training-time} defense for feature extractors: \textit{Early Identity Pruning} (EIP).
+Over the early training batches, EIP identifies and removes the $I=10$ identities (among the thousands in the training dataset) that are learned the quickest (see Alg.~\ref{alg:defense_algorithm}).
+EIP removes one identity every $\text{bi}=500$ batches starting at the $\text{sb}=500$-th batch.

+Across multiple model architectures, EIP reliably removes a poisoned identity from a dataset early, resulting in unlearning the \acl{ba} (see Fig.~\ref{fig:our_defense_full_res}).
+Despite the removal of $I-1$ benign identities, \ie, amounting to collateral damages, EIP-protected models still converge and \textit{achieve on-par performance with a normally-trained benign model}.